satyamg1620/NeMo-Guardrails/docs/user-guides/langchain/runnable-rails.md

 # RunnableRails

-This guide will teach you how to integrate guardrail configurations built with NeMo Guardrails into your LangChain applications.
-The examples in this guide will focus on using the [LangChain Expression Language](https://python.langchain.com/docs/expression_language/) (LCEL).
+This guide demonstrates how to integrate NeMo Guardrails into LangChain applications using the `RunnableRails` class.
+The class implements the full [Runnable Protocol](https://python.langchain.com/docs/concepts/runnables/) with comprehensive support for synchronous and asynchronous operations, streaming, and batch processing.

+---

 ## Overview

+`RunnableRails` provides a complete LangChain-native interface that wraps guardrail configurations around LLMs or entire chains.
+It supports all Runnable methods including `invoke()`, `ainvoke()`, `stream()`, `astream()`, `batch()`, and `abatch()` with full metadata preservation.

+---

+## Getting Started

-NeMo Guardrails provides a LangChain native interface that implements the [Runnable Protocol](https://python.langchain.com/docs/expression_language/interface), through the `RunnableRails` class.
-To get started, you must first load a guardrail configuration and create a `RunnableRails` instance:
+To get started, load a guardrail configuration and create a `RunnableRails` instance.

 ```python
 from nemoguardrails import RailsConfig